 He’s an exceptionally good climber, and an equally good coach.
 He got me up those 50-65 foot walls while standing at the base, ready to lower me down.
 I never fell, never slipped, never attempted to come back down until I had made it to the top each time.
 It was one hell of an achievement for me – especially since I did all that with a sprained wrist.

-The following Thursday, I also made time for another friend who had been complaining for quite some time that I had gone from seeing him every week to not seeing him at all, so I made a point of attending his party with Michael, and thoroughly chowed down on some good ol’ Jamaican steamed fish.
+The following Thursday, I also made time for another friend who had been complaining for quite some time that I had gone from seeing him every week to not seeing him at all, so I made a point of attending his party, and thoroughly chowed down on some good ol’ Jamaican steamed fish.
 Yum!

 It was a good reminder (and one I needed) that financial and career goals should never become the sum-total of all your achievements in life.
 It’s been said that when most people find themselves on their deathbeds with time to think about their life (and perhaps “the afterlife”), their greatest regret is that they worked too much.